sg-s/cryptoparty/long.md

 1. **Laws change, but surveillance data is immortal.** For example, you may agree to cameras in every home to prevent domestic violence ("and domestic violence only") - but the next day, a new political force in power could decide that homosexuality will again be illegal, and they will use the existing home cameras to enforce their new rules.
 Any surveillance must be regarded in terms of how it can be abused by a worse power than today's.
 2. **Laws must be broken for society to change.** Less than a human lifetime ago, if you were born a homosexual, you were criminal from birth in the US.
 If today’s surveillance level had existed in the 1950s and 60s, the lobby groups for sexual equality could never have formed; it would have been just a matter of rounding up the organized criminals ("and who could possibly object to fighting organized crime?").
 If today's surveillance level had existed in the 1950s and 60s, homosexuality would still be illegal and homosexual people would be criminals by birth.
 3. **Privacy is a [fundamental](http://www.un.org/en/documents/udhr/) human right.** Privacy is a basic human need: Implying that only the dishonest people have need of any privacy ignores a basic property of the human psyche, and sends a creepy message of strong discomfort.
 We have a fundamental need for privacy.
-I lock the door when I go to the men’s room, despite the fact that nothing secret happens in there
+I lock the door when I go to the men’s room, despite the fact that nothing secret happens in there.
 4. **Surveillance is a one-way street that reinforces power.** Mass surveillance maintains and concentrates power; those who surveil are often those who declare themselves beyond public accountability.

 # Facts about the Mass Surveillance